 21:00Copy video clip URL Oprah asks Bush if he feels called to be President.
 Bush responds by saying that he does feel called to be President.
 He then talks about some of his concerns and goals for the future.
 The two continue to talk about his decision to run for President.
 “I decided to run because I wanted to make sure that this American experience is available for everyone.
 I want to usher in the responsibility era or be a part of ushering in a new culture Oprah, that says each individual is going to be accountable for the decisions that he or she makes in life.”

 23:49Copy video clip URL When asked if government has a soul, Bush responds that it doesn’t.
-“I think what government outta do is tap the soul of America by calling upon faith based groups and community organizations, and the big brothers and big sisters organizations.”
+“I think what government ought to do is tap the soul of America by calling upon faith based groups and community organizations, and the big brothers and big sisters organizations.”

 24:55Copy video clip URL Bush showcases why the American people should vote for him to be President.
 He gives several reasons why, citing his leadership capabilities and a number of different educational and social programs.

 26:25Copy video clip URL A viewer had sent in an e-mail that asks Bush what he believes is the public’s biggest misconception of him.
 Bush talks about the fact that many people believe he’s “running on his daddy’s name.”
 He goes on to talk about his father and the reasons he is running for President.